GazzolaLab/PyElastica/docs/advanced/PackageDesign.md

 - [stackoverflow discussion on Mixin](https://stackoverflow.com/questions/533631/what-is-a-mixin-and-why-are-they-useful)
 - [example of Mixin: python collections](https://docs.python.org/dev/library/collections.abc.html)

-## Duck Typing
+## Structural subtyping

-Elastica package uses duck typing to allow users to define their own classes and functions.
+Elastica package uses [structural subtyping](https://peps.python.org/pep-0544/) to allow users to define their own classes and functions.
 Here is a `typing.Protocol` structure that is used in the package.

 ### Systems